 Top Tip: Validation rules and Masks only apply to new records.
 So you must test your tables by adding new records to see if they are working correctly (you can always delete the records later).

 Now that you have your Raw data in a table, make a copy of that table and name it tblReponses.

 - All fields must have an appropriate, meaningful Name (names do not contain spaces or special characters such as punctuation).

 - All fields contain single data units (e.g. separate fields for Name and Surname)

-- There must be at least one appropriate/meaningful validation rule and validation text.
+- There must be at least one appropriate/meaningful Validation rule with suitable Validation text.